Residents with an interest in organizational psychiatry can apply for these leadership positions:

 - Resident Representative to the RRC

-Nationally Elected Leadership Position - Member-In-Training Trustee (MITT)
+Nationally Elected Leadership Position - Resident-Fellow Member Trustee (RFMT)

-The Member-in-Training Trustee position was created by constitutional amendment in 1987.
-Each year, a Member-in-Training Trustee Elect is elected at large and serves on the Board for one year without a vote.
-At the end of that year, the Member-in-Training Trustee Elect advances to Member-in-Training Trustee and serves on the Board for one year with voting privileges.
-A new Member-in-Training Trustee Elect is elected.
-These positions provide national APA leadership opportunities specifically for Members-in- Training.
-The Member-in-Training Trustee (with vote) and Member-in-Training Trustee Elect (without vote) are members of the Board of Trustees, the governing body of the APA.
+The Resident-Fellow Member Trustee position was created by constitutional amendment in 1987.
+Each year, a Resident-Fellow Member Trustee Elect is elected at large and serves on the Board for one year without a vote.
+At the end of that year, the Resident-Fellow Member Trustee Elect advances to Resident-Fellow Member Trustee and serves on the Board for one year with voting privileges.
+A new Resident-Fellow Member Trustee Elect is elected.
+These positions provide national APA leadership opportunities specifically for Resident-Fellow Member.
+The Resident-Fellow Member Trustee (with vote) and Resident-Fellow Member Trustee Elect (without vote) are members of the Board of Trustees, the governing body of the APA.
 The power to make policy is vested in the Board, and the Board's primary function is to formulate and implement the policies of the Association.
 The Board exercises all powers of the Association that are not otherwise assigned.

 What meetings will I be expected to attend?

-Members of the Board are notified in advance of the date and place of the meetings and are sent such materials on the agenda as are available.
-Trustees are expected to attend meetings and participate in the matters at hand, for they cannot delegate responsibility to govern or give a proxy vote.
-The Board customarily meets five or six times a year: in March; in May at the annual meeting (an organizational meeting with newly elected officers and trustees is held at this time); in September or October (sometimes during the Psychiatric Services Institute), and December.
+The Board customarily meets five times a year: in May at the APA Annual Meeting (an organizational meeting with newly elected officers and trustees is held at this time); in September or October (sometimes during the Institute on Psychiatric Services), December and March.
 The Board may meet more often at the discretion of the President.
 Most meetings, except for the May meeting, are held in or around Washington, D.C., at a hotel near APA headquarters.
-APA pays travel, room, and meal expenses for Board members to attend Board meetings.
-The meetings generally last two and a half days, usually over a weekend (except during the annual meeting) but dates and times are at the President's discretion.
+The meetings generally last one and a half days, usually over a weekend (except during the annual meeting) but dates and times are set well in advance.
+A schedule of the upcoming board meeting may be found at www.psychiatry.org/about-apa--psychiatry/governance.
+Travel lodging and meal expenses are covered for both the Trustee and Trustee-Elect to all Board meetings, except for the APA Annual Meeting.
+This is a brief ceremoninal Board meeting.
+If the Fall board meeting coincides with IPS, travel funding is provided for attendance at the Board meeting, not for the full IPS meeting.

 Who is eligible?

-Residents who are APA Members-in-Training and in their PGY-2 or PGY-3 year the summer prior to the election in January of the following year are eligible.
-PGY-3 residents must be in training through PGY 5 so as to be in training through the term as MITT (through May two years after the election) and must submit a signed statement of intent to do so, prior to nomination.
-If a PGY 3 resident is elected MITTE, but changes plans such that he/she is no longer in training, he/she will forfeit the MITT position.
+Residents who are APA Resident-Fellow Member and in their PGY-2 or PGY-3 year the summer prior to the election in January of the following year are eligible.
+PGY-3 residents must remain in training through PGY 5 so as to be in training through the term as Trustee (through May two years after the election) and must submit a signed statement of intent to do so, prior to nomination.
+If a PGY 3 resident is elected Trustee-Elect, but changes plans such that he/she is no longer in training during PGY-5, he/she will forfeit the Trustee position.
 Residents may recommend themselves or be recommended by others.
-The resident elected as MITTE and MITT cannot, while serving as MITTE and MITT, simultaneously belong to or hold a position in the Assembly Committee of Member-in-Training Trustees, APA Public Psychiatry Fellowship, APA Minority Fellowship or APA Leadership Fellowships.
+The resident elected as Trustee and Trustee-elect cannot, while serving, simultaneously belong to or hold a position in the Assembly Committee of Area Resident-Fellow Members, APA Public Psychiatry Fellowship, APA Minority Fellowship or APA Leadership Fellowships.

 Who do I contact?

-The Assembly Committee of Members-in-Training (or ACOM) provides Assembly representation for members of the American Psychiatric Association who are enrolled in psychiatric residency and fellowship training programs.
-Committee members are elected by their Area Councils (seven in all), and serve two sequential one-year terms: the first as Area Member-in-Training (or MIT) Deputy Representative, and the second as Area MIT Representative.
-Area MIT Representatives are voting members of the Assembly while Deputy Representatives are not.
-ACOM members serve on Assembly committees, including the Rules committee, Reference committees, the Assembly Executive Committee, and the Assembly Committee of Planning.
+The Assembly Committee of Area Resident-Fellow Members (or ACORF) provides Assembly representation for members of the American Psychiatric Association who are enrolled in psychiatric residency and fellowship training programs.
+Committee members are elected by their Area Councils (seven in all), and serve two sequential one-year terms: the first as Area RFM Member Deputy Representative, and the second as Area RFM Representative.
+Area RFM Representatives are voting members of the Assembly while Deputy Representatives are not.
+ACORF members serve on Assembly committees, including the Rules committee, Reference committees, the Assembly Executive Committee, and the Assembly Committee of Planning.
 Submitted to APA Assembly by A. Evan Eyler, M.D., M.P.H.
 Chair of ACOM, 2002-2003

-- a reference and referral group for the Assembly when seeking input on actions or proposed actions affecting MIT.
+- a reference and referral group for the Assembly when seeking input on actions or proposed actions affecting RFMs.

 - a centralized coordinating group with other groups representing MIT interest in the APA.